The Modus Care Pathway

 Modus Care ensures that through the process of review, progress is kept at the forefront of the individual’s care/treatment plan.
-Formal reviews are scheduled on a 6 monthly basis within both residential and hospital services, unless required more frequently.
+Formal reviews are scheduled on a 6 monthly basis within all of our services unless required more frequently.
 All interested Stakeholders e.g. the individual themselves (where possible and appropriate), the placing authority and parents/advocates are invited to be part of this process.
 Reviews are recorded with clear outcomes and action points.

-Care teams, under the direction of the named nurse or key worker, are required to review care plans, risk assessments, behavioural plans and capacity assessments on an ongoing basis.
-The level of review will be dictated by the changing needs of individual service users/patients
+Care teams, under the direction of the registered manager or key worker, are required to review care plans, risk assessments, behavioural plans and capacity assessments on an ongoing basis.
+The level of review will be dictated by the changing needs of individual service users.

 Our focus at every step of the Modus Care Pathway is to give the individual greater independence.

 The guiding principle of Modus Care residential and bespoke services is a clear care pathway for service users to progress into the most independent living environment that suits their needs and wishes.
 Our services are designed to offer flexibility of provision across the spectrum of abilities and challenges by providing support from a skilled staff team, in environments designed to allow for opportunities to move to less restrictive and more independent living.